ZhenqianGu/Coupon/README.md

 5. Expiration Period (e.g. range between 0 and 365 days)
 6. Status of a coupon: Unused or Redeemed

-Let the project create the list by both a file input and by a manual user input.
+The project creates the list by both a file input and by a manual user input.
 (FREE DESIGN)

 User’s initial input creates an unsorted list(UL).
 When a user selects a menu, then construct a SL (Sorted List, depends on with a key field).